Connect with others who understand.

 One member mentioned taking antifungal medication, writing, “They have stronger meds for fungus, too.
 Better than taking out the nail.”

-Some people also swear by home remedies.
-However, these methods may not have been tested for safety and effectiveness, and they may even make things worse.
-You should always talk to your health care provider before trying at-home remedies, even those said to be “natural.”
+While some people swear by home remedies, these methods may not have been scientifically tested for safety or effectiveness.
+In fact, some home treatments could make the infection worse.
+It’s important to consult your health care provider before trying any at-home or “natural” remedies.

-There has been little to no research on this as a complication of MS. However, if you are losing toenails and you don’t know why, be sure to speak with your neurologist or primary care provider and ask for advice.
-They may have recommendations for treatment or refer you to a dermatologist or podiatrist more familiar with this specific problem.
+If you’re losing toenails and you don’t know why, be sure to speak with your neurologist or primary care provider and ask for advice.
+They may have treatment recommendations or refer you to a dermatologist or podiatrist more familiar with this specific problem.

 Find Your Team Today

-On MyMSTeam — the social network for people with MS and their loved ones — more than 184,000 people with multiple sclerosis and their loved ones gather to support each other.
+On MyMSTeam, the social network for people with MS and their loved ones, more than 215,000 people with multiple sclerosis and their loved ones gather to support each other.
 You can read about their experiences, ask questions, and learn what has worked for others who are living with the same MS symptoms and taking the same MS treatments.

 All updates must be accompanied by text or a picture.